ModelingSimulation/TeachingWriting2020/schedule.md

 ### Assignments due
 * Provide feedback on your partners' reports.
 For each of your 2 partners, fill out your editing rubric (or provide comments of a similar nature), and send it to your partner and to mch328+homework.
+(Alternative: if you have not had at least a week to edit your partner's work, please send Miranda a quick email to let me know where you are in the editing process, and when to expect the comments.)

 ## April 22